iftah-og/DripRog/docs/HARDWARE.md

 ### A note on setting gain for unattended recording

-Setting a gain level before an overnight or multi-day recording tricky.
+Setting a gain level before an overnight or multi-day recording is tricky.
 You don't know ahead of time how loud the place will be, and you won't be there to change it, so there isn't really a "right" gain to pick for a recording you leave running.